Find online courses made by experts from around the world.

 Jeff received his Doctors of Business Administration in Finance from NOVA Southeastern (2003), MBA from ERAU (1997), and a BS in Math from Mobile College (1987).

-Jeff has published a book, Strategic Economic Decision-Making: Using Bayesian Belief Networks to Make Complex Decisions with SpringerBriefs (2013).
+Jeff has published his recent book, A Manual for Strategic Economic Decision-Making: Using Bayesian Belief Networks to Make Complex Decisions (Springer, 2016), which is an extension of his original book, Strategic Economic Decision-Making: Using Bayesian Belief Networks to Make Complex Decisions with SpringerBriefs (2013).
 Also, he has published in the Journal of Wealth Management, the Journal of Business and Leadership; Research, Practice, and Teaching, and the Journal of Business Economics Research.
 Recently, He was a guest speaker at the MORS Conference in Washington, DC (12/2014) where he gave a presentation on the application of BBN in the area of terrorism.

-Dr. Groveris a father of Rebecca Tabb and Jeffrey S. Grover Jr. and is also a retired US Army Special Forces officer (2001).
+Dr. Grover is a father of Rebecca Tabb and Jeffrey S. Grover Jr. and is also a retired US Army Special Forces officer.